Why do I need to make an export declaration?

 Either you transmit your data directly to customs

-Your data will be sent to customs via the provider of the export solution as a decentralized communication partner.
+Your data is sent to customs via the export solution provider as a decentralized communication partner.

 4. Have the information verified by customs

-As soon as the data haven been arrived at customs they again have to be checked.
-The focus here is on the correctness of the content, e.g. whether all goods are included in the declared authorisation.
+Once the data has been received by customs, it is checked again for plausibility.
+Here, the focus is primarily on the correctness of the content, such as whether all goods are included in the specified authorization.

-5. Acceptance of the declaration by the customs
+5. The acceptance of the declaration by the customs

-If no error is found in the second check by Customs either, the Customs shall accept the order.
-Each transaction accepted by Customs is assigned an individual MRN by which it can be identified.
+If no error is found even during the second check by customs, customs accepts the order.
+Each operation accepted by customs is assigned an individual MRN by which it can be identified.

-6. The cession of the application and the EAD
+6. The transfer of the application and the ABD

-After your goods have been successfully declared and approved or inspected by customs, your transaction is given the status of release by customs.
-You receive the export accompanying document (EAD), which replaces the paper export declaration and must accompany each of your shipments.
+After your goods have been successfully declared and accepted or inspected by customs, your transaction is given the status of release by customs.
+You will receive the Export Accompanying Document (ABD), which replaces the export declaration in paper form and must accompany each of your consignments of goods.

-Once you have received the EAD, you can send your goods together with the export accompanying document and any accompanying documents.
+Once you have received the ABD, you can ship your goods together with the export accompanying document and any accompanying documents.
 The three most commonly used documents are the ATR, the IP and the EUR1.

 8. The goods cross the border and leave the EU

-If the goods leave the EU, they are checked and recorded at the last customs office.
-An export certificate document (in german: AND) is issued to prove that the goods have left the country legally.
+When the goods leave the EU, they are checked and recorded at the last customs office.
+A proof of export document (AND) is issued, which proves that the goods have left the country legally.

-What to do if the goods have left the EU but you have not received an export certificate document?
-In this case, customs have not recorded your shipment.
-It is now up to you to prove through documents and evidence that your goods have left the EU and arrived at their destination.
+What to do if the goods have left the EU but you have not received a proof of export document?
+In this case, customs has not recorded your shipment.
+It is now up to you to prove through documents and receipts that your goods have left the EU and arrived at their destination.
 This process of resubmission is also called tracking.

-Now you know the most important points of the export declaration and have hopefully gained a deeper insight into some customs regulations.
-Should you still be unsure of some terms, please feel free to have a look at our glossary/FAQ!
+Now you know the most important points of the export declaration and have hopefully gained a deeper insight into some customs terms.
+If some terms are still unclear to you, feel free to have a look at our glossary/FAQ!

-Do you need further assistance with your export declarations?
-Then our export solution AES FOR YOU! is exactly the right thing for you.
+Do you want further support with your export declarations?
+Then our export solution AES FOR YOU! is just right for you.